zlaabsi/FOMEx-Mistral7B/README.md

-# Fast Optimization Modeling Expert with Self-supervision Finetuning Mistral 7B
+# Fine-Tuning Mistral with GPT-4 Generated QA Dataset -

-Rapid Dataset Generation and Fine-tuning of Mistral 7B Using GPT-4 Driven Self-Supervision for Enhanced Optimization Modeling Expertise
+Rapid QA Dataset Generation and Fine-tuning of Mistral 7B Using GPT-4 Driven Self-Supervision for Enhanced Optimization Modeling Expertise